 This is how you record binaural 3D audio on a DSLR camera.

 Binaural 3d audio is audio captured identically to the way your ears experience sound.
-What’s great about binaural 3D Audio is that you can experience it on any pair of headphones or two channel system.
+What’s great about binaural 3D Audio is that you can experience it on any two channel system.

-For instance, listen to this with headphones on.
+For instance, listen to this.
 Hear how you experience the sound as if you were on that soccer field?
 Pretty cool!